V-Sekai/manuals/docs/decisions/20211214-create-an-open-metaverse-by-working-on-v-sekai.md

 As a person, I want to work with a group that shares my values.

 As a person, I want to survive long enough to build V-Sekai.

+## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams

+[...]

 ## Positive Consequences <!-- optional -->